-We are developing structural and functional imaging of lungs using ultra-short echo time (UTE) techniques.
+We are developing structural and functional imaging of lungs using ultra-short echo time (UTE) techniques to evaluate in lungs.

 Chronic lung diseases such as COPD affect lungs non-uniformly by disrupting pulmonary ventilation and perfusion.
 Among various imaging modalities, MRI can be used to monitor disease progression and therapeutic response without concerns for repeated exposures to ionizing radiation.
 However, a primary challenge of lung MRI is the short T2* of the lung tissue due to air/tissue interface.